AlephVault/redot-windrose/addons/AlephVault.WindRose/README.md

   this map belongs to.
 If it does not belong to any scope or the key / index are not valid, returns `null`.
 - `get_scope_map(index: int) -> AlephVault__WindRose.Maps.Map`: Returns another map in the same world this map belongs to.
 If it does not belong to any scope or the index is not valid, returns `null`.
+- `func pause()`: Pauses this map and its EntitiesLayer.
+- `func resume()`: Resumes this map and its EntitiesLayer.
+- `var paused: bool`: Tells whether this map is paused or not (see the previous two methods).

 About maps, most of the logic is not tied to them directly, but to the underlying layers instead.
 These layers (as of today: entities layer and floor layer) must be created with the map, and will be detected on map's `_ready` and